white-lab/protocols/cell_culture/Phagocytosis_96-Well.md

     * Incubate cells with endocytosis fluorophores for 3 hours.
     * Incubate cells with phagocytosis beads for 24 hours.
 5. Aspirate media, wash with 250 μL PBS + ions.
-6. Spin down plate at 300g for 3 minutes at 4 °C.
+6. Spin down plate at 300g for 3 minutes at 4°C.
 7. Aspirate wells, resuspend in 100 μL FCB.
 8. Add antibody.
     * 1 μL / well of antibody (1:10 in FCB)
-9. Incubate in dark for 30 min at 4 °C.
+9. Incubate in dark for 30 min at 4°C.
 10. Add 150 μL FCB.
-10. Spin down plate at 300g for 3 minutes at 4 °C.
+10. Spin down plate at 300g for 3 minutes at 4°C.
 11. Aspirate wells, resuspend in 200 μL FCB (no need to do extra mixing).
 12. Check cells under microscope to ensure no clumps.
     * If cells are clumping, filter into new 96-well plate.